GREsau/localstack-persist/README.md

 You can still set any of [LocalStack's configuration options](https://docs.localstack.cloud/references/configuration/) in the usual way - however, you do NOT need to set `PERSISTENCE=1`, as that just controls LocalStack's built-in persistence which does not function in Community Edition.

+Other configuration options specific to localstack-persist:

+- `PERSIST_FORMAT` - sets the serialization format for (most) persisted files.
+Possible values are:
+  - `json` (default) - serializes to JSON
+  - `binary` - serializes to a non-readable binary format, which is typically faster and has smaller file size
+- `PERSIST_FREQUENCY` - how frequently, in seconds, to persist change to disk (default `10`)

 ## Supported Services

 localstack-persist uses largely the same hooks as the official persistence mechanism, so all (non-pro) services supported by official persistence should work with localstack-persist - [see the list here](https://docs.localstack.cloud/references/persistence-mechanism/#supported--tested).